 Calcium has a dynamic relationship with numerous other minerals, vitamins, and amino acids.
 However, to keep it simple, excessive calcium may become antagonistic (work against) toward magnesium, phosphorous, potassium, manganese, sodium, zinc, and iron.
 Aren’t those the same minerals (in italics) as just seen in the quote?
 Each of these nutrients now become out of balance with each nutrient of their respective nutrient relationships.

 Keep in mind numerous other factors as seen throughout this website must be considered but as you can see from this limited example, an excess of calcium may easily become antagonist toward numerous other nutrients required for healthy bones.
 This does not apply only to your bones but your general health as well.

 More importantly, as you may surmise by now, generalized nutritional advice (from any source) for the masses is not good nutritional advice at any age.
-Nutrition must be personalized and validated through nutritional laboratory analyses!
+Nutrition, especially optimal nutrition, must be personalized and validated through nutritional laboratory analyses!

-Note: Excessive calcium carries a long list of other potential health problems as well.
+Note: Excessive calcium carries a long list of potential health problems extending well beyond osteoporosis.